curityio/mutual-tls-api-example/README.md

 ## Prerequisites

 Some prerequisite setup is needed, including running a script to create some self signed certificates for testing.\
-The [Financial Grade API Code Example](https://curity.io/resources/learn/financial-grade-api/) article explains these steps and provides a complete walkthrough.
+The [Mutual TLS API Code Example Article](https://curity.io/resources/learn/mutual-tls-api/) explains these steps and provides a complete walkthrough.

 ## Quick Start